 - Scoop the flesh out of each eggplant, discarding the skins, and place in a colander or sieve over a bowl to drain for 30 minutes.

 - Place drained eggplant in either a bowl to mix by hand, or a food processor to mix.
 Add the garlic, lemon juice, tahini, yogurt (optional), salt and cumin and mix well.
 If slightly bitter add more salt to taste.

 - Serve in a shallow bowl with a drizzle of the olive oil and topped with the pomegranate and herbs.
 Perfect to eat with vegetables and pita for dipping.

-- After roasting the eggplant you should have about 1 pound of cooked flesh for this dip.
-Season to taste with salt if bitter.
-If you'd like to roast or smoke the eggplants, preheat the grill to high heat, 450° to 550°.
-Add the whole eggplants and cook on all sides until softened and roasted, which takes about 25 minutes.
+- After roasting the eggplant you should have about 1 pound of cooked flesh.
+If bitter, season with salt to taste.
+If you’d like to roast or smoke the eggplants, preheat the grill to high heat, 450° to 550°F. Add the whole eggplants and cook on all sides until softened and roasted, about 25 minutes.